Table of Contents[Hide][Show]

-During wisdom tooth surgery, your mouth is held wide open for an extended period of time, which can contribute to myofacial pain and cramped or sore muscles.
-The masseter, which is one of the muscles in your jaw that helps you chew, is particularly prone to soreness.
+During wisdom tooth surgery, your mouth is held wide open for an extended period of time, which can contribute to myofascial pain and cramped or sore muscles.
+This is a condition called temporary trismus, or “lockjaw”.

 Massaging this area post-surgery will help you recover faster because it releases some of the unnecessary tension that your jaw may be holding onto.

 Coconut water helps to keep blood sugar stable and replenish electrolytes while you’re unable to eat solid foods.
 Having these elements in balance allows your body to focus more of its attention on healing from wisdom teeth surgery.

 There is also evidence that coconut water reduces inflammation.
 This can be great for speeding the healing process.
 It’s also why I suggest patients drink it ice cold.

 If you want to reap the benefits of coconut water but don’t want to drink it straight, try whipping up a smoothie with lots of greens and healthy fats, and use coconut water as the liquid.
 I’d also recommend adding a dash or two of turmeric to further fight inflammation and speed recovery.